CUBICinfinity/Creations/R Programming/Statistics/README.md

 Here are some of the analyses I completed when taking my first programming based statistics course.
+The order I chose matters.

 Rather than downloading the html files, you can view them through the links here: